Emrys-Merlin/no_instrument_characterisation/README.md

 # Characterisation of an instrument to measure the atmospheric NO concentration
 Based on a CE-DOAS instrument a new NO-measurement is evaluated and compared to other instruments.

-The scripts and data are part of my Bachelor's thesis.
+The scripts and data are part of my [Bachelor's thesis](https://github.com/Emrys-Merlin/Bachelor-Physics).
 I try to improve a Cavity-Enhanced-DOAS (Differential Optical Absorption Spectroscopy) instrument.
-The instrument are mainly used to measure trace gases in the lower atmosphere.
-At my configuration it is not able to detec Nitrogenmonoxide (NO).
+The instruments are mainly used to measure trace gases in the lower atmosphere.
+So far it is not able to detec Nitrogenmonoxide (NO).
 The topic of my thesis is to make this possible.